 The “Samuel” ghost conjured up by the witch of Endor was a demonic spirit appearing as God’s prophet.
 Paul explained that demons can actually appear as angels of light: “And no wonder!
 For Satan himself transforms himself into an angel of light.
 Therefore it is no great thing if his ministers also transform themselves into ministers of righteousness, whose end will be according to their works” (2 Corinthians 11:14-15).
 The demon posing as Samuel was able to depress Saul to the point where Saul was no longer able to stand up (1 Samuel 28:20).
 That demon gave a message of utter hopelessness, typical of evil angels, which led Saul to suicide the next day.

 God abhors demonic powers that are contacted through the mediums and wizards (Deuteronomy 18:11; 2 Kings 21:6; 23:24; 2 Chronicles 33:6; Isaiah 8:19; 19:3).
 He clearly warned His people against contacting them, “Regard not them that have familiar spirits, neither seek after wizards, to be defiled by them: I am the LORD your God” (Leviticus 19:31).
 And to save His children from their deceptions, He commanded in the OT that wizards, witches and others with “familiar spirits” (who claimed to be able to contact the dead) should be put to death (Leviticus 20:27).

 What happens at death?

-Further, that entity was not the ghost of Samuel because the Bible teaches that the dead are in a state of unconsciousness till the Resurrection Day and are not aware of anything “the living know that they will die; but the dead know nothing…for there is no work or device or knowledge or wisdom in the grave where you are going” (Ecclesiastes 9:5, 10).
+The entity that appeared to Saul was not the ghost of Samuel because the Bible clearly teaches that the dead are in a state of unconsciousness till the Resurrection Day and are not aware of anything: “the living know that they will die; but the dead know nothing…for there is no work or device or knowledge or wisdom in the grave where you are going” (Ecclesiastes 9:5, 10).

 In His service,